neurospin/deep_folding/deep_folding/brainvisa/README.rst

 deep_folding.brainvisa
 ######################

-This folder contains scripts that work with BrainVISA/Anatomist.
+This folder contains scripts that work with PyAIMS (a BrainVISA library).

 .. image:: ../../docs/general_scheme.png
   :width: 600